MRI scan information for health professionals

 Our advanced radiographers are sought after for their knowledge and skills by Siemens Healthineers.
 This allows us to release them for technologist teaching duties, and for trying out the next generation of MRI machines in order to improve their usability.
 This allows us to stay ahead with upcoming hardware and operating software developments.

-The team is led by Prof Anwar Padhani, our lead consultant for MRI, as well as Ms Marie Fennessy (our superintendent for MRI) and her deputy, Mr Will Mcguire.
+The team is led by Prof Anwar Padhani, our lead consultant for MRI, as well as Ms Marie Fennessy (our superintendent for MRI), Mr Will McGuire (Principal MRI Radiographer) and Ms Rupi Jillard (Deputy MRI Superintendent).

 Specialty interests